 Early Victorian Fashion

-For most of the 19th century, bonnets were the headgear of choice, in styles that varied from plain to heavily ornamented.
+- For most of the 19th century, bonnets were the headgear of choice.
+Styles varied from plain to heavily ornamented.

 The Victorian Corset

 A corset is an undergarment set with strips of whalebone (actually whale baleen), later replaced by steel.
 Though criticized as unhealthy, and certainly uncomfortable, corsets were a fashion staple throughout the 19th century, granting women social status, respectability, and the idealized figure of youth.
 Often called "stays," from the French "estayer," meaning support.
 Corsets were thought to provide support to women, the weaker sex.

 Critics, including some health professionals, believed that corsets caused cancer, anemia, birth defects, miscarriages, and damage to internal organs.
 The tight restriction of the body did deplete lung capacity and caused fainting.

 The popular concept of an obsession with a tiny waist is probably exaggerated.
 The competition of cinching to improbable dimensions was more of a fetish or a fad and not the norm as depicted in the 1939 film Gone with the Wind when Scarlett O'Hara cinches her corset to a 17" waist.

 Mid-Victorian Crinolines and Hoop Skirts